 The Down Side of Perspective Taking

 We’ve talked a lot about the benefits of perspective taking and how you can use it to become more successful in your career.
-But just like everything else, there is a potential downside that you should be aware of.
+However, just like everything else, there is a potential down side that you should be aware of.

 Most people are not very good at gauging their own abilities.
 This is especially true with perspective taking.